Cal Poly Women's Golf Coaching Staff

 Sofie Aagaard, an assistant coach for the women's golf program at Cal for three seasons, was named head coach of the Cal Poly women's golf team by Mustang director of athletics Don Oberhelman in July 2015.

-Aagaard, a 2006 Cal graduate with a bachelor's degree in political economies of industrial societies, was the first three-time All-American in program history.
+A 2006 Cal graduate with a bachelor's degree in political economies of industrial societies, Aagaard was the first three-time All-American in program history.

 Originally from Sweden, Aagaard (Andersson) began her college career as a freshman at Mississippi State University, earning SEC second-team all-conference honors before transferring to Cal in 2003.

 While at Cal, she was a three-time NCAA Division I All-American and a member of the team finishing in the top five at the NCAA Championships three years in a row (2004-06).
 Aagaard, who finished her career with a school-record 74.2 average for the Bears, was a two-time All-West Region honoree and twice earned All-Pac-10 Conference second-team accolades in 2005 and 2006 in addition to All-Pac-10 honorable mention praise in 2004.

 Aagaard's highest NCAA finish was sixth place in 2004, she captured the 2005 Spartan Invitational individual title and she recorded 16 individual top-10 finishes while at Cal.

 Qualifying for the professional tour right out of Cal, Aagaard played six years on the Symetra Tour and qualified for the LPGA Tour in 2008.
 In addition, she competed in two U.S. Women's Open Championships (Oakmont 2010, the Broadmoor 2011).